Save on auto insurance in Truro.

 Tire problems are a factor in many car accidents.
 Blowouts, tread separation, under inflation and worn treads are some of the tire problems associated with accidents.
 While many people think just worn tires need to be replaced, old tires are of concern as well.
 As tires age, they become more prone to failure.
 The minimum safe tire tread depth is 2/32”, vehicle owners should consider replacing tires at the 4/32” mark, especially in Truro with the rainy and snowy conditions.

-A few facts about auto insurance in Truro.
+A few facts about car insurance in Truro.

 - The average age of auto insurance policyholder in Truro is 36